GE Universal Series: Further developments

-Parallel to the developments of domestic US locomotives, ‘Dash-7’ versions of Universal Series locomotives were produced, among others, C18-7i (Egypt), C20-7i and C24-7i (Pakistan), C22-7i (Argentina), and C30-7i (Iran and Mongolia).
-The ADTranz ‘Blue Tiger’ (DE-AC33C) was a high-powered locomotive designed for the export market.
+Parallel to the developments of domestic US locomotives, 'Dash-7' versions of Universal Series locomotives were produced, among others, C18-7i (Egypt and Uruguay), C20-7i and C24-7i (Pakistan), C22-7i (Argentina), and C30-7i (Iran and Mongolia).
+The ADTranz 'Blue Tiger' (DE-AC33C) was a high-powered locomotive designed for the export market.
 During its short production run, three variations were produced: Germany (1435 mm gauge, 7FDL12 engine, 21 t axle load), Malaysia (1000 mm gauge, 7FDL12 engine, 20 t axle load), and Pakistan (1676 mm gauge, 7FDL16 engine).

 As of 2022, no Universal Series locomotive remained in the Wabtec (successor to GE Transportation) catalog.
 However, the C30ACi and C21EMP-C25EMP series are the direct descendants of the U18C lineage; while the C20ACi is the descendant of the U12C series.
 Examples of the modern-day versions of Universal Series locomotives are Chilean C23EM, Indonesian C20EMP and CM20EMP, and Pakistani C20EMP locomotives.